 That’s it!
 In the next session, we will see how to configure the firewalld service step by step using advanced features with examples.

 Thank you for taking your valuable time to read!
-I hope this article will help you to understand the basic usage of ‘firewall-cmd’ command with examples.
+I hope this article will help you to understand the basic usage of the 'firewall-cmd' command with examples.
 Drop me your feedback/comments.
 If you like this article, kindly share it and it may help others as well.

-Few firewalld references are collected from this site
+A few firewalld references are collected from this site

 Thank you!